Gandalf1783/integrated-lighting-control/README.md

 > /: kill -15 [PID]

+## Dependencies

+This project relies on dependencies.
+This list contains the list of dependencies needed:

+1. ZeroMQ / zmqpp (ZMQ for C++)
+    When using Arch, you can install it from the AUR, e.g.:
+    > /: yay -S zmqpp-git
+2. Boost

 ## LUA - Wireshark Dissector
 This repo includes a Wireshark-Dissector which parses network traffic and analyzes it.